-Scenario Strategy Clients must immediately syn- chronize critical EIS data You could either implement a cache policy that immediately applies the results of the MBO operation to the CDB.
-Or, changes.
-Implement a data change notification (DCN) that performs a data refresh of targeted MBO data.
-Unwired Server then sends notifica- tions to registered device clients, and optionally force a synchroni- zation to targeted devices.
+Scenario Strategy Data changes irregularly in the enterprise information system (EIS), and data is noncritical.
+Either: SAP Mobile Server initiates a data refresh once a day at off-peak hours that invalidates and refreshes all MBO data, or The MBO belongs to a synchronization group that includes a daily interval.
+For example, an organization bulk-loads data by performing a data refresh at the end of the work day.
+Field service personnel filter an attribute and synchronization parameter-region at the service personnel filter and synchronization person personnel f the beginning of their day to synchronize only data of interest.
+Clients must immediately syn- chronize critical EIS data changes.
+You could either implement a cache policy that immediately applies the results of the MBO operation to the CDB.
+Or, implement a data change notification (DCN) that performs a data refresh of targeted MBO data.
+SAP Mobile Server then sends notifications to registered device clients, and optionally forces a synchronization to targeted devices.
 For example, administrators, professors, and others on a college campus have registered their mobile devices with campus police.
 When an emergency call from campus is received and entered into the system, a DCN updates the cache.
-Unwired Server forces syn- chronization with registered devices.
+SAP Mobile Server forces synchronization with registered devices.
 EIS data changes frequently.
-Either: Implement an Unwired Server scheduled refresh that polls the EIS at specified intervals and updates the CDB when changes occur, or Define various cache groups for MBOs that refresh data as necessary.
+Either: Implement an SAP Mobile Server scheduled refresh that polls the EIS at specified intervals and updates the CDB when changes occur, or Define various cache groups for MBOs that refresh data as necessary.
 For example, set a short data refresh interval to receive up-to-date quotes for an equity tracking mobile application (stocks, bonds, and so on), which also allows users to buy and sell equities.
 Device application users change EIS data frequently.
 When defining MBO create, update, and delete operations, include a cache policy for EIS modifying operations.
 Choose a policy that updates the CDB only with necessary changes.
 For example, a mobile application contains regional sales informa- tion.
 When you make a sale to a new customer, the MBO inserts a new row in the corresponding EIS table.
-To see changes related to your customers only (rows that contain your territory ID), use the apply operations parameter policy when defining the MBO.
-A mobile application supports thousands of individual users, each of which has a set of user The MBO developer uses system personalization keys that are used as client parameters ("username" and "password"), which are vali- dated by the EIS. specific data.
-For example, a mobile application used for retail sales maintains login information for validated customers that provides access to account information, shopping cart, wish list, and so on.
+To see changes related to your customers only (rows that contain your territory ID), use the "Immediately update the cache" policy when defining the MBO operation.